waterrot/responsible-investers/README.md

 Thanks to [Felipe Alarcon](https://github.com/felipe-alarcon) for helping me with brainstorming on how to code curtain things and for helping me reflect on my own work.

-[My old Code Institute MSP2 project](https://github.com/jumboduck/CV-Builder) helped me in to create this readme file, I used that as a template.
+[My old Code Institute MSP2 project](https://github.com/waterrot/Ultimate-Piccolo-The-Game) helped me in to create this readme file, I used that as a template.

 Thanks [Slack Overflow](https://stackoverflow.com/) for giving me code idea's when I was not curtain on how to code something.

 Thanks [Materialize](https://materializecss.com/) for providing basic code to make the basic elements on the side like the footer and header.

+Thanks to [Ask python](https://www.askpython.com/python-modules/flask/flask-error-handling) for helping me with making the functions for the 404 error and the 500 error.